 I suggest the use of laundry mesh nets to help clothes from tangling and excessive wrinkling.
 There are many types of mesh nets in the marketplace, viz large and small ones with either large mesh or small mesh.
 Even in a hand-wash cycle, those laundry nets with small mesh gives better protection to clothes with beads and sequins, tiny hooks and buttons.
 I highly recommend the use of laundry nets for top load machines.
 Top loaders have a much shorter wash cycle but they tend to cause clothes to tangle and clothes wear down faster.

-Before placing garment into laundry nets,
+HINT: Before placing garment into laundry nets,

 - Button, hook and zip laundry